mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

     - `input_output`: 0: dump input and output of kernel, 1:dump input of kernel, 2:dump output of kernel.
 This configuration parameter only supports Ascend and CPU, and GPU can only dump the output of operator.
     - `kernels`: List of operator names.
 Turn on the IR save switch `context.set_context(save_graphs=True)` and execute the network to obtain the operator name from the generated `trace_code_graph_{graph_id}`IR file.
 For details, please refer to [Saving IR](https://www.mindspore.cn/docs/programming_guide/en/master/design/mindir.html#saving-ir).
     - `support_device`: Supported devices, default setting is `[0,1,2,3,4,5,6,7]`.
 You can specify specific device ids to dump specific device data.
 This configuration parameter is invalid on the CPU, because there is no concept of device on the CPU, but it is still need to reserve this parameter in the json file.
-    - `enable`: Enable Asynchronous Dump.
+    - `enable`: When set to true, enable Synchronous Dump.
+When set to false, asynchronous dump will be used on Ascend and synchronous dump will still be used on GPU.
     - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `True`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `False`, the data format on the Device side will be retained.
 This configuration parameter is invalid on the CPU, because there is no format conversion on the CPU, but it is still need to reserve this parameter in the json file.

 2. Set Dump environment.